-The main points of entry to our Senior School are at age 11 (Year 7), age 13 (Year 9) or age 16 (Year 12).
+The main points of entry to our Senior School are at age 11 (Year 7) and age 13 (Year 9).
 Parents looking for entry to Year 8 or Year 10 should contact the Admissions team to enquire if there are places available in these year groups in the year preceding entry.
 If places are available, we are happy to receive registrations for entry at these points.

 We recommend applying as early as possible in the year preceding entry using our online application form.
 Please check our Key Admissions Dates.
 You will be asked to upload a current passport photo.
 There is a non-refundable registration fee of £100 (£150 for overseas applicants).
 If you are currently in receipt of Income Support, please speak to our Registrar to discuss the possibility of waiving the required registration fee.

 We will also contact her current school to request a reference.

 Our GDST Bursaries range from 30% to 100% of school fees are available at Year 7, Year 9 (external candidates only) and Year 12 entry.
 All Bursary applications are assessed independently by the Fees Office of the GDST and not Oxford High School itself, and applications are means-tested taking into account parental income and assets.
 In addition to satisfying means-testing criteria, recipients of bursary awards must also score highly in our admissions assessments.

 To apply for a bursary, you must tick the bursary application box on the application form or let the Admissions Team know.
 Once the Trust’s online bursary application portal is open in October, we will send you the login details for you to complete the bursary application.
 Applications for bursaries cannot be made to the Trust once offers have been made.
 Please see our Bursaries page for further details.

 All applicants will sit the school’s entrance examination on Admissions Day (currently virtually-invigilated).
 We do not recommend any specific preparation for the Admissions Day and do not make past papers available to parents or schools.